A ChangeShop-informed approach to security¶

 Large-scale security rollouts are high-risk because they involve too many unknowns acting simultaneously.
 When they fail, it is difficult to know what caused the failure.

 Small experiments are informative.
-Pilot a control with one team, observe what friction appears, adjust before scaling.
-The friction is not a setback; it is the data you came for.
+A control is piloted with one team, what friction appears is observed, and the approach is adjusted before scaling.
+The friction is not a setback; it is the data the experiment is for.
 A rollout that surfaces no friction usually means the control is not actually being used.

 Traditional security metrics measure activity: vulnerabilities closed, policies published, training completed.
 ChangeShop-informed metrics measure change in system behaviour.